 Sender ID and Phone Number Selection

-Short Codes vs Long Codes:
+Short Codes vs 10DLC vs Toll-Free:

 Short Codes (5-6 digits):

-- ✅ Higher throughput (100 messages/second)
+- Higher throughput (100+ messages/second).

-- ✅ Better for high-volume sending
+- Better for high-volume sending.

-- ✅ More professional appearance
+- More professional appearance.

-- ❌ Expensive ($500-$1000/month)
+- Expensive ($500-$1,000/month).

-- ❌ 8-12 week approval process
+- 8-12 week approval process.

-- ❌ US-only (different codes needed per country)
+- US-only (different codes needed per country).

 Toll-Free Numbers:

-- ✅ Better throughput than long codes
+- Better throughput than 10DLC (3 messages/second).

-- ✅ Professional appearance
+- Professional appearance.

-- ✅ Can receive replies
+- Can receive replies.

 Best Practice:

-- High-volume marketing: Use short code
+- High-volume marketing: Use short code.

-- Two-way support: Use toll-free number
+- Two-way support: Use toll-free number.

-- For implementation details, see our Twilio SMS setup guide
+- For implementation details, see our Twilio SMS setup guide.

 Message Queuing and Retry Logic